emilyharris1/AltArcade/README.md

 # Shaving Cream Pong Controller

 A custom physical game controller that uses light sensors and tactile materials to control a Pong-style game.
-Instead of buttons or joysticks, players interact with shaving cream (and other experimental materials) to move the paddle left and right, creating a playful and unconventional input experience.
+Instead of buttons or joysticks, players interact with shaving cream to move the paddle left and right, creating a playful and unconventional input experience.

 ---